MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 If you start the trial using the Account manager,  your trial capacity is located in the home region for your tenant.
 To identify the home region, select the **?** icon on the top menu bar and then choose **About Power BI** > **About Fabric**.
 Your home region is where your data is stored.

 **What impact does region have on my Fabric (Preview) trial?**
-If your home region doesn't have Fabric enabled, you can't start a Fabric trial.
-When Fabric is Generally Available (GA), the ability to select a region will be enabled.
-Until GA, if your trial capacity is assigned to a region that doesn't have Fabric enabled, cancel the Fabric trial.
-Then, follow the steps in [Other ways to start a Fabric (Preview) trial](#other-ways-to-start-a-microsoft-fabric-preview-trial).
+If your home region doesn't have Fabric enabled, you can't start a [Fabric trial from the Account manager](#start-the-fabric-preview-trial).
+When Fabric is Generally Available (GA), you will be able to use the Account manager to start a trial and assign your Fabric capacity to a specific region.
+Until GA, if your home region doesn't have Fabric enabled, follow the steps in [Other ways to start a Fabric (Preview) trial](#other-ways-to-start-a-microsoft-fabric-preview-trial).

 **How is the Fabric (Preview) trial different from an individual trial of Power BI paid?**